 The benefits of Chromebooks diminish in higher education, however, where more powerful and specialized programs are required.
 As a result, Chromebooks are more likely seen in grade school and high school.
 Of course, they also show up in the business world when people want an affordable, streaming-focused laptop.

-There is a significant exception to this summary, and it comes from Google itself — first in the form of the Chromebook Pixel, and now with replacement model, the $1,000 Pixelbook hybrid laptop.
+There is a significant exception to this summary, and it comes from Google itself.
+The first was in the form of the Chromebook Pixel but now we have a replacement model: the $1,000 Pixelbook hybrid laptop.
 These Chromebooks break the mold with more elaborate touchscreens, plenty of storage space and RAM, and other specs that position them as direct competitors to the Surface Book and Surface Pro models from Microsoft.

-It’s a little weird that Google’s own version of Chromebooks should be so different from the rest of the market: On the plus side, it provides a compromise for those who want high-end ultrabook specs and a touchscreen but still prefer working on Chrome OS.
+It is still little weird that Google’s own version of Chromebooks should be so different from the rest of the market.
+On the plus side, it provides a compromise for those who want high-end ultrabook specs and a touchscreen, but still prefer working on Chrome OS.